Testosterone treatment shouldn't be given for aging, new guideline suggests

 According to Fisch, men can experience drops in testosterone levels if they:

-4. Use marijuana frequently.
-Marijuana can increase men's estrogen levels, which is linked to sexual dysfunction and infertility.
+- Use marijuana frequently.
+Marijuana affects men's estrogen levels, which is linked to sexual dysfunction and infertility.

-The solution is to make a lifestyle changes rather than adding testosterone, because supplementation can ruin fertility, Fisch said.
+The solution is to make lifestyle changes rather than to add testosterone, because supplementation can ruin fertility, Fisch said.

 "In young men, a side effect of testosterone replacement is low sperm count," he added.
 "And the longer you're on testosterone, the more issues you might have getting the sperm back."